fubinf/sedrila/docs/instructors.md

 ### 1.3 Set up your workstation

-Those steps are quality of life aspects only.
+Those steps are quality-of-life aspects only.
 You can use sedrila without having done this if you are in an environment where they might cause any issues, even though there shouldn't be any.

 #### 1.3.1a Old version (soon to be removed, to be used with `instructor1`)